-NDSU implements HyFlex instruction for fall 2020
+NDSU implements HyFlex instruction

 “The HyFlex world is one where students and faculty that are vulnerable, in isolation or in quarantine, can still effectively teach, learn and be an active part of the NDSU community,” Bresciani said in his announcement.
 “We have heard the concerns of some faculty and students about returning to the classroom environment, and this model should help allay those concerns.”

-Incoming and returning students were informed about this plan for fall via email from President Bresciani.
+Incoming and returning students were informed about this plan via email from President Bresciani.
 He also reminded students about their ongoing responsibility to continue to practice social distancing and hygiene habits that help avoid spread of Covid-19.
 Students will be required to wear masks in classes, and the university is implementing numerous other changes to classroom sizes, furniture arrangements, disinfecting practices and more.
 Students are not required to change class registration, but should communicate with their advisers about labs.

 Watch the following videos to learn more: